Cincinnati-Design-LAB/architour/README.md

 Last Few UI Features:

 - [ ] Fix mobile menu -> it looks stupid
-- [ ] List and link to tours on the building detail page
+- [✔️] List and link to tours on the building detail page
 - [ ] Building list filtering and pagination
-- [ ] Way to get back from PageHeader?

 Pre-Launch Cleanup: